k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 Iterations are used to repeatedly perform a section of a Broadway flow in a data set.
 Iterations are similar to a **for...each loop** in the sense that a logic is repeatedly run until no data remains to act upon.

-The common use cases are iterating over a database result set, over data returned by an HTTP call or an API or over Kafka messages.
-For example, the [Broadway population flow](/articles/07_table_population/14_table_population_based_Broadway.md) includes an iteration over the source DB data to load it into the target DB.
+Common use cases are iterating over a database result set, over data returned by an HTTP call or an API or, over Kafka messages.
+For example, the [Broadway population flow](/articles/07_table_population/14_table_population_based_Broadway.md) includes an iteration over the data in the source DB to load it into the target DB.

 This article described how Broadway performs the following: